hpssjellis/hpssjellis/README.md

 I get migraines but am wading through the Snake Oil and will eventually be able to reduce it from about 1 every 3 weeks, to a much lower number.

-My arms both dislocate, but I find the less I play rugby or Kayack the less it is a problem.
+My arms both dislocate, but I find the less I play rugby or Kayak the less it is a problem.

 ###### By Jeremy Ellis.
 Use at your own risk!